 Maybe you felt uncontrollably anxious because you had a neglecting father to whom you always tried to prove yourself.
 Maybe it was because you had a mother who loved you only under certain conditions.
 Or maybe it’s a result of some other obscure trauma you’ve encountered.

-Botton line, a therapist will help you figure these things out.
+A therapist will help you figure these things out.
 And when that happens, you’ll be able to process your anxiety in a safe environment.
 This will further allow you to become more aware of your anxiety and, therefore, not feel so powerless to the outbursts when they happen.
 In time, you should be able to exercise enough emotional control to modify your behavior.